skywind3000/quickmenu.vim/README.md

 call g:quickmenu#append('item 2.4', 'echo "2.4 selected"', 'select item 2.4')
 ```

-And now quickmenu is ready:
+And then quickmenu is ready:

 ![](http://skywind3000.github.io/word/images/menu/menu-1.gif)

+Now we have this cute menu and show/hide it with F12. and no longer have to be afraid for forgetting keymaps.

 ## Documentation